-In the beginning, it was just you and your grande vision.
-As entrepreneurs, we strive to bring our products & services to live with a bang.
-We want to convey the masses that our product will make the world a better place.
+In the beginning, it was just you and your grand vision.
+As entrepreneurs, we strive to bring our products & services to life with a bang.
+We want to convey to the masses that our product will make the world a better place.
 We're euphoric and will do anything to make this story a success.

 But in reality...your designs look like crap!

-Sure, you could hire a freelance designer from some of the many market places like Upwork & Co, but let's face it - it's like a shot in the dark and a gamble for quality.
+Sure, you could hire a freelance designer from many marketplaces like Upwork & Co, but let's face it — it's like a shot in the dark and a gamble for quality.
 You don't want to risk it.
 And it's a real time-suck & hiring an in-house designer will break your bootstrapped budgets.